 - Attempt to utilize only one H1 tag per page.
 And keep the hierarchy of the H tags intact (eg, H1 > H2 > H3 …)

 - Avoid pages with a low text ratio.
 There are tools available that check you HTML-to-text ratio.
 Or more simply, avoid pages with just a few sentences if the page is indexable by search engines.

 - Check your website using SEO tools (including Google PageSpeed Insights and google search console) regularly to find and address issues in a timely fasion.

 - Use additional rich snippets.
 Rich snippets are metadata recognizable by search engines.
 Search engines may show additional information on the search result page by reading metadata.
 Common examples include ratings, prices, product availability, etc. Magento provides many rich snippets out-of-the-box, and you can also use 3rd-party extensions to extend the data.
 Feel free to check out our Rich Snippets extension that adds additional metadata to your website, while improving the look and feel of the search results.

 So, there you have it – our shortlist of the most crucial components affecting your website’s SEO.

 The checklist is simple but powerful.
 While it won’t cover all the technical details (which would require a book instead of a post), we hope it helps you better understand Magento technical SEO.

-For some of these items, you may eventually need the technical assistance of a developer.
+For some of these items, you may eventually need the technical assistance of a Magento developer.
 However, for others, you can simply use the Magento admin panel, or a 3rd-party plugin to help automate the process.
 If we’ve left anything out, let us know in the comments.
-Feel free to ask any other questions you may have in the comments, or contact us for help.
+If you Magento setup require a more deeper SEO improvements, consider ordering Magento SEO Audit from Atwix.